 Tex Morton’s School Reports:

 Before he found his calling, Tex Morton was just another student wishing the school day away.
-Discover the transition from poor student to internal star and all-rounder in this display.
+Discover the transition from poor student to international star and all-rounder in this display.

 1971 Hadley Studio:

-In 1972, Hadley Studios recorded its first national hit with Slim Dusty.
+In 1972, Hadley Studios recorded its first national and international hit “Redback on the Toilet Seat” featuring Slim Newton.
 View equipment from the original studios in this display.

 The mother matrix to the first episode of the legendary radio serial Dad and Dave was recorded on 12 April, 1937.
 See the metal record, signed by the entire cast.